uber/NullAway/.github/PULL_REQUEST_TEMPLATE.md

-Thank you for contributing to NullAway.
-Note that once you click "Create Pull Request" you will be asked to sign our [Uber Contributor License Agreement](https://docs.google.com/a/uber.com/forms/d/1pAwS_-dA1KhPlfxzYLBqK6rsSWwRwH95OCCZrcsY5rk/viewform).
+Thank you for contributing to NullAway!

+Please note that once you click "Create Pull Request" you will be asked to sign our [Uber Contributor License Agreement](https://cla-assistant.io/uber/NullAway) via [CLA assistant](https://cla-assistant.io/).

 Before pressing the "Create Pull Request" button, please provide the following: